-- Support efforts in conducting annual construction outreach activities. - Devote multiple district resources to inspect construction activity throughout the state with emphasis in the targeted counties. - Implement construction inspection emphasis program for select counties experiencing multiple fatalities. - Research fatality statistics quarterly to see if this emphasis program should be expanded to additional counties. - Use Informal Settlement Agreements to require employers to attend construction training and education courses. - Promote Building/Sub-Contractor Star for companies meeting qualifications or that could meet qualifications with assistance. - Utilize construction inspection guidelines (OPN 96, OPN 123, OPN 109) in order for reference materials to be readily available to compliance staff. - Initiate and develop an inspection process for all cranes working on construction sites within SEP and Non-SEP counties.
+- Support efforts in conducting annual construction outreach activities. - Devote multiple district resources to inspect construction activity throughout the state with emphasis in the targeted counties. - Implement construction inspection emphasis program for select counties experiencing multiple fatalities. - Research fatality statistics quarterly to see if this emphasis program should be expanded to additional counties. - Use Informal Settlement Agreements to require employers to attend construction training and education courses. - Promote Building/Sub-Contractor Star for companies meeting qualifications or that could meet qualifications with assistance.

+- Utilize construction inspection guidelines (OPN 96, OPN 123, OPN 109) in order for reference materials to be readily available to compliance staff. - Initiate and develop an inspection process for all cranes working on construction sites within SEP and Non-SEP counties.

-- Utilize the fatality reinspection assignment list to record improvement in the employer's incidence rate from the time of the fatality to the time of the reinspection. - In the month of January each year, run reports for the previous federal fiscal year to identify construction companies that were issued 5 or more serious violations per inspection and provide a mailing list to ETTA for mailing information to these companies about OSHNC outreach services. - Annually review U.S. Census Bureau residential building permit data for counties with 1,000 or more units of construction as requested. - Annually analyze data for construction inspection activity and provide report to Team Leaders, Supervisors, and Bureau Chiefs. - Support efforts in conducting annual construction outreach activities. - Utilize the FAA website to provide notification of crane activities to Team Leaders, Supervisors, and Bureau Chiefs. - Provide quarterly reports for tracking residential and commercial construction inspection activity to Team Leaders, Supervisors, and Bureau Chiefs.
+- Utilize fatality reinspection assignment list to record improvement in the employer's incidence rate from the time of the fatality to the time of the reinspection. - Annually research construction companies with 10 or more serious violations and provide mailing list to ETTA to mail them information about OSHNC outreach services. - Annually review U.S. Census Bureau residential building permit data for counties with 1,000 or more units of construction as requested. - Track for individual counties and providing information to Team Leaders/Supervisors. - Support efforts in conducting annual construction outreach activities. - Utilize the FAA website to provide notification of crane activities to Bureau Chiefs.